Adult Weight Management (AWM): Scoping Review (2019)

 Search Dates: January 1, 2008 - April 26, 2019

-Study Designs: Randomized controlled trials, clinical controlled studies, cohort studies, systematic reviews or meta-analysis of randomized of controlled clinical trials or cohort studies.
-Additionally, the search included any guidelines, census statements, recommendation, clinical updates, and technical reports.
+Study Designs: Randomized controlled trials, clinical controlled studies, cohort studies, systematic reviews or meta-analysis of randomized controlled clinical trials or cohort studies.
+Additionally, the search included any guidelines, census statements, recommendations, clinical updates, and technical reports.

 Databases: Cochrane CENTRAL (Ovid), Cochrane Database for Systematic Reviews (Ovid), CINAHL (EBSCO), Embase (Ovid), Medline (Ovid), and PsycINFO (Ovid)